semantifyit/instant-annotator/README.md

 - title: string, the title of the box,
 - panelColClass: string, css class(es) to add to the main bootstrap panel (eg. change col classes, width, ..),
 - withSubClassSelection: boolean, allow the selection of subclassed (default is true)
+- withMultValues: boolean, allow adding multiple values for a literal property.
 - annotation: object, fill the box with a preexisting annotation
 - smtfyAnnotationUID: string, fill the box with a semantify annotation,
 - smtfySemantifyWebsiteUID: string, for save button, to which semantify website (uid) to save to